 The Neighbourhood Plan seeks to encourage improvement to the parish's transport network making key services and facilities more accessible without the use of a car.
-All new housing developments should be located wherever appropriate, to take maximum advantage of existing services and facilities.
+All new housing developments should be located wherever appropriate, to take maximum advantage of existing services and facilities, improving facilities on, or adjacent to, development sites.

 Proposals for new residential development should demonstrate that most new development will be located within walking distance of public transport, equating to 400m/1⁄4 Mile from the site's furthest point and 1600m or 1 mile to community facilities and the Village Centre from the centre of the site.
 Where developments are significantly outside these distances, new development is unlikely to be considered acceptable.
-Account will be taken of development which includes new community facilities and services when assessing a potential development's accessibility.